testflows/TestFlows-Texts/README.md

     But with Python f-strings you can specify even complex expressions.
 For example, we can convert our string in `msg` to title case as follows {msg.title()}.

-    You can double your curly braces to escape them when substitution expression is not needed using `{{` or `}}`.
+    You can double your curly brackets to escape them when substitution expression is not needed using `{{` or `}}`.

     By the way, your document can't contain any triple quotes.
 If you need them then you have to